redhat-scholars/istio-tutorial/readme.md

 ### Pool Ejection

-Pool ejection or *outlier detection* is a resilience strategy that takes place whenever we have a pool of instances to serve a client request.
+Pool ejection or *outlier detection* is a resilience strategy that takes place whenever we have a pool of instances/pods to serve a client request.
 If the request is forwarded to a certain instance and it fails (e.g. returns a 50x error code), then Istio will eject this instance from the pool for a certain *sleep window*.
 In our example the sleep window is configured to be 15s.
-This increases the overall availability by making sure that only healthy requests participate in the pool of instances.
+This increases the overall availability by making sure that only healthy pods participate in the pool of instances.

 First, you need to insure you have a `routerule` in place.
 Let's use a 50/50 split of traffic: